 In addition to her marriage and her “blackness”, the doc reveals that Whitney failed in other aspects of her life.
 She tried to be a good mother to her daughter Bobbi Kristina by taking her on tour, but instead the girl became a broken woman who would eventually take her own life.
 Her father was exploitative, and Whitney did not attend his funeral.
 She tried to convey the image of the strong and stable performer, but instead she became the poster girl for drub misuse and failed marriage.
 The film ends with the camera travelling down the corridors of the Beverly Hilton Hotel all the way to the bath tub where Whitney passed away.
 A very harrowing journey.

 But the film isn’t all doom and gloom.
 A register of her impressive achievements is also conspicuous.
 This includes the recording of I Will Always Love You for the The Bodyguard (Mick Jackson, 1992), which “shot her into the stratosphere”.
 She also served as an invaluable symbol of reconciliation between black Americans and white Americans when she sang The Star Spangled Banner (the American anthem is often associated with oppression and racism) ar the Superbowl.
 She was also the first foreign artist to sing in post-Apartheid South Africa.
 These are no mean feats.

 Whitney runs in cinemas across the UK from Friday, July 5th.
+It’s out on VoD in November.
 It might feel a little redundant for those who watched Nick Broomfield and Rudi Dolezal’s documentary Whitney: Can I Be Me just last year.
 Otherwise, it’s a sobering and humanistic portrayal of the late singer.